Up to 60% off sofas & mattresses — limited‑time deals.

 Assembly 4.8 Fast setup with modular pieces

-Cleaning 4.0 Removable cover support and stain-resistance claim help day-to-day care
+Cleaning 4.0 Removable cover support helps

-Value 4.0 High comfort, moderate posture trade-offs at the price
+Value 4.0 High comfort with posture trade-offs

 Overall Score 4.0 Best for households that prioritize sprawl comfort